Switzerland 15 min

 If you don't have an established legal entity in Switzerland, partnering with a global employment service is a quicker, easier, and cheaper solution to compliantly managing payroll.

-A global employment partner like Remote owns its own local entity in Switzerland, so you can start hiring and paying your team in the country right away.
-Our experts can help you handle corporate compliance issues around global employment and payroll — so that you don't have to worry about the legal responsibilities of hiring international workers
+A global employment partner like Remote owns its local entity in Switzerland, so you can start hiring and paying your team in the country right away.
+Our experts can help you handle corporate compliance issues around global employment and payroll so that you don't have to worry about the legal responsibilities of hiring international workers.

 In what currency do companies pay remote workers in Switzerland?

-It’s preferable to pay remote workers abroad in their local currency, as their salary won't be affected by fluctuations in currency each month.
+It’s preferable to pay remote workers abroad in their local currency, as their salary won't be affected by monthly currency fluctuations.

 In Switzerland, the currency is the Swiss franc (CHF).
-However, be aware that many workers who work and commute across borders like France and Germany may also be happy to receive payments in Euros.
+However, many workers who work and commute across borders, such as those in France and Germany, may also be happy to receive payments in Euros.

 A global payroll solution, like Remote, can manage and make payments to workers in local currency for you with ease.